 Interestingly, the study found that the financial optimists are also more likely to smoke.
 That’s likely because they underestimate the likelihood of bad things happening, for example smoking-related illness, and thus engage in risky activities.

 In general, the paper finds that people who hold false beliefs – whether positive or negative ones – have a lower sense of well-being and life satisfaction than those who are cautiously optimistic.

-Of course, a bit of optimism can have benefits in terms of resilience.
+So, are optimists happier?
+A bit of optimism can indeed have benefits in terms of resilience.
 But at a certain point, it seems to become maladaptive.
 The benefits of extra optimism then have diminishing returns, and increasing costs.

 “Although unrealistic optimism prevails in the population,” the authors conclude, “it is not a recipe for maximizing well-being.”